-- c) The proposed contract duration of minimum 2 years seems short, and may create uncertainty discouraging MVNOs/MVNEs from making the necessary significant investment in a Full MVNO/MVNE platform, which is more suited to enabling genuine competition by MVNOs/MVNEs.
-We recommend extending its duration to 4 years (at the option of the wholesale access seeker to agree to a shorter contract if they so wish, e.g. to be able to switch more readily between wholesale access providers).
+c) The wholesale access obligation lasting only until 24 February 2026, and the proposed contract duration of minimum 2 years both are very short, and may create uncertainty discouraging MVNEs/Full MVNOs from making the necessary significant investment in a MVNE/Full MVNO platform, which is more suited to enabling genuine competition by MVNEs/Full MVNOs.
+We recommend extending the wholesale access obligation duration to the entirety of the period of spectrum assignment, and the minimum contract duration to 4 years (at the option of the wholesale access seeker to agree to a shorter contract if they so wish, e.g. to be able to switch more readily between wholesale access providers).
 Note: Some MVNO Europe members have been able to sign non-exclusive contracts with multiple domestic host MNOs, which has greatly increased their ability to secure improved technical and economic wholesale access conditions.
-We therefore recommend that the ČTÚ adds a condition that wholesale access contracts cannot be exclusivity contracts, unless both parties explicitly choose to enter into an exclusivity contract, and their willingness to do so is verified independently by the ČTÚ. - d) The non-discrimination obligation seems mainly framed as an 'external' non-discrimination obligation, i.e. to prevent the spectrum holder from discriminating between third parties.
-We think that formulating an explicit 'internal-external' non-discrimination obligation, which covers what the spectrum holder provides to itself, and to third parties, is even more important (going beyond the scope, quality and geographic coverage aspects of wholesale access). - e) The reference offer provisions, and contract negotiation provisions, seem to allow in practice a time lag (possibly of many months) between the spectrum holder launching its own services, and enabling a wholesale access taker to effectively launch its own retail or wholesale services.
-We think that these time lags should be avoided by tighter wording of the wholesale access obligation, basically to enable simultaneous launch of services by the Host MNO and MVNOs/MVNEs (such conditions have been imposed in fixed markets, supported by European Commission Recommendations).
+We therefore recommend that the ČTÚ adds a condition that wholesale access contracts cannot be exclusivity contracts, unless both parties explicitly choose to enter into an exclusivity contract, and their willingness to do so is verified independently by the ČTÚ.

+- d) The non-discrimination obligation seems mainly framed as an 'external' non-discrimination obligation, i.e. to prevent the spectrum holder from discriminating between individual third parties.
+We think that formulating an explicit 'internal-external' non-discrimination obligation, which covers what the spectrum holder provides to itself, and what it provides to third parties, is even more important (going beyond the scope, quality and geographic coverage aspects of wholesale access). - e) The reference offer provisions, and contract negotiation provisions, seem to allow in practice a severe time lag (publication of reference offer only at the time of MNO commercialisation of its own retail services; 3 months from that date to reach a contract with a wholesale access taker; 3 months also if the request is different from what is contained in the reference offer, with 'stop-clock') between the spectrum holder launching its own services, and enabling a wholesale access taker to effectively launch its own retail or wholesale services.
+We think that these time lags should be avoided by tighter wording of the wholesale access obligation, basically to enable simultaneous launch of services by the Host MNO and MVNEs/Full MVNOs (such conditions have been imposed in fixed markets, supported by European Commission Recommendations).
 We understand that time lag/technology lag has been a factor holding back MVNOs in the Czech Republic and elsewhere in the past.
 Such time/technology lag has damaged competition, and end-user interests.
-It should be avoided going forward; the ČTÚ can and should be an active regulatory authority in this area.

-10. MVNO Europe has a long-standing description of what Full MVNO access constitutes.
+It should be avoided going forward; the ČTÚ can and should be an active regulatory authority in this area. - 13.
+MVNO Europe has a long-standing description of what Full MVNO access constitutes.
 We provide it hereafter, distinguishing the technical aspects from the commercial aspects.